heeyapro/ThreatCraft/README.md

 The result window consists of three tabs:

 ---
-The result window consists of three tabs:

----

 #### **1) Asset Mapping**
 Each CWE threat is mapped to a specific asset.
 Note that CWE entries for an asset are not provided by default; they become available only after defining the asset’s implementation details, as described in Subsection 2 (“Configure Implementation Details of Assets”).